-who should pay into should pay A Contraction of the second se Activity component User fees Other income Rates General rate Residential target Commercial target Downtown/Other Arts partnerships (professional) (4.4.2) 25% - 75% 75% × - - -
+who should pay ~ Activity component User fees Other income Rates General rate Residential target Commercial target Downtown/Other Arts partnerships (professional) (4.4.2) 25% - 75% 75% - -

 User charges cover the costs of hiring space at the Note that the NZ International Festival of the Arts (4.4.1) is funded from the events development fund (see Economic development).
 Arts Centre.
 For more information on how activities are funded see our Revenue and Financing Policy in volume two.